AdventHealth Sebring: History

 On January 2, 2019, Florida Hospital Heartland Medical Center rebranded to AdventHealth Sebring.

-In late June 2020, the hospital opened a new 24,000-square-foot, Heart and Vascular Center for $17.5 million, with twenty-four private rooms and a catheterization laboratory.
+In late June 2020, the hospital opened a new 24000 sqfoot, Heart and Vascular Center for $17.5 million, with twenty-four private rooms and a catheterization laboratory.

 On January 1, 2021, all hospitals were required to have their chargemaster on its website by the Centers for Medicare & Medicaid Services.
 In early February 2023, almost all of the AdventHealth hospitals had their chargemaster on their website, including AdventHealth Sebring.

 On March 14, 2024, a murder-suicide took place at AdventHealth Sebring when Joe Landon shot his special needs adult son Noah and then himself in the emergency department.
 This forced the hospital to go on lockdown and ambulances were diverted to other hospitals.

 On June 21, the hospital graduated its first class of forty-eight physicians from its family medicine residency program.

+On January 21, 2026, the hospital had a groundbreaking for a five-story, 100000 sqfoot cardiovascular tower for $130 million.
+It will have an operating theater, an intensive care unit, and two laboratories.
+The tower will increase the number of beds from 171 to 275, the fourth and fifth floors will be shelled space for future expansion.

+Brasfield & Gorrie will begin construction of the tower in March on the hospital's northeastside, it was designed by HuntonBrady Architects.

+Awards and recognitions

+The hospital received a grade A from The Leapfrog Group in fall 2013 and spring 2014.